 About Our Feedback and Critique Options

-Feedback is currently available in our prose categories for an additional $2 fee per submission.
+Feedback is available for an additional $2 fee per submission.

-In fiction, we offer full-critique options from a number of highly qualified readers.
+In fiction we also offer full-critique options from a number of highly qualified readers.
 We vet these readers carefully, and have chosen those who are gifted at and enthusiastic about the critique process.
 They are paid a significant portion of the full-critique fee.
 Please read, in full, the following details:

 You will receive an editorial letter that details your submission’s strengths and weaknesses and potential editorial next steps.